-- Don't assume you know what your customers want and
+- Don't assume you know what your customers want and need.

 Instead, watch them regularly.
 Actions speak louder than words, so watching your customers' behavior closely is more telling than what they tell you.
 If you see a spike or dip in sales or traffic, what does that mean?
 What other areas are gaining or losing?
 Do you have enough data points to create a trend line?
 You cannot have too many data insights into your customers' needs and actions.

-- Don't expect social validation and
+- Don't expect social validation and comfort.